Accident insurance is an easy and affordable way to protect your family from significant financial costs of care after an accident.

 - You have a high deductible on your health insurance policy.
 Lots of people supplement their health plan with an accident plan that can help meet the deductible.

 - You have active kids.
 Parents usually know the risks!
-Your child falls off the swing, messes up a knee playing soccer, goes over the handlebars on a bike, etc. Those everyday problems can get really expensive!
-Accident insurance could come in really handy.
+Your child falls off the swing, injures a knee playing soccer (welcome to our family!), goes over the handlebars on a bike, etc. Those everyday problems can get really expensive!
+Accident insurance could save you a lot of money.

 - You don’t have health insurance at all.
-If health insurance is too expensive, an accident insurance plan is a very affordable way to provide yourself some level of protection against unexpected medical costs.
+If health insurance is too expensive, or you missed Open Enrollment, an accident insurance plan is a very affordable way to provide yourself some level of protection against unexpected medical costs.

 The bottom line, if you use it just one time the policy will probably more than pay for itself.

 Pro Tip: You can combine accident insurance with critical illness insurance (cancer, heart attack, stroke) to increase your protection.Contact Us to Learn More

 An accident insurance plan is a popular and inexpensive benefit a small business can offer employees as part of an employee benefits package.
 You can offer it as a “voluntary” benefit, meaning the employee pays the entire cost him/herself via payroll deduction.
 Or you can offer it as an employer-paid benefit, which is sometimes slightly cheaper.